danielaegassan/connectome_analysis/docs/network.md

-# Functions for working with networks

-This page describes functions contained in the `network` module.
+## This page describes functions contained in the `network` module.
+These are arranged by motivation, either:
-The functions are arranged by motivation, either from classic graph and network theory, or from topology.

-## Topology

-These functions are topologically motivated.
+* [Topology](network_topology.md): Network analyses that are topologically motivated.

-::: src.connalysis.network.topology
-    options:
-      docstring_style: numpy

-## Classic

-These functions are classic graph theoretic functions.
+* [Classic](network_classic.md): Network analyses based on classic graph theoretic metrics.

-::: src.connalysis.network.classic
-    options:
-      docstring_style: numpy

-## Local

-These are utility functions used to restrict analyses to neighborhoods.
+* [Local](network_local.md): Utility functions to restrict analyses to neighborhoods.

-::: src.connalysis.network.local
-    options:
-      docstring_style: numpy

-## Stats

-These are utility functions used to compute simple statistics across simplices and neighborhoods.
+* [Stats](network_stats.md): Utility functions to compute simple statistics across simplices and neighborhoods.

-::: src.connalysis.network.stats
-    options:
-      docstring_style: numpy